ironclock/Developing-and-Designing-Interactive-Devices/FinalProject.md

 <img width="400" height="400" alt="door sketch" src="https://github.com/ironclock/Developing-and-Designing-Interactive-Devices/assets/82296790/5cdc86e2-e42b-427d-ad70-8a02752db811">

-#### Development/Pivots
-We started development with compiling a list of sensors/components needed.
-In making this list we also considered the GPIO pins we had available and the amout of power needed to effect our sensors.
-With that, we bought the various items that we did not have including an NFC Scanner, a lock, a relay switch, a VERY large battery pack, and a larger display screen.

-Originally we had planned to use an NFC scanner to validate entrance into the restroom (using iOS NFC tokens).
-When we started to work on it, we realized this sensor was more complicated than we thought.
-The NFC scanner that we had was not working as expected and the pi was not complying with our requests.
-We tried various NFC Scanners (thinking that our scanner came broken at first) but could not get the NFC scanner to interact with our iOS NFC token.
-Instead we opted for QR code authentication.
-Now, a user would open their app to scan a QR code (the app accesses the phone camera) which would instigate the unlocking mechanism and the user would be able to access the restroom.

 ##### Tech Pieces of the Puzzle:

 1. **Raspberry Pi runs a Flask Script:** The Raspberry Pi, is running a Python script that utilizes Flask.
 In this case, the script creates a local web server accessible within our local network.
 At this point - the QR code was accessible locally, which is not enough when accessing the QR code through anyones phone ([Video: Local is a Go!](https://drive.google.com/file/d/16IOC8wSJXLmvBi9g8AYsVX0Kvxjibdx3/view?usp=share_link))